Home / Resources / Exhibitor Checklist: 6 Vital Booth-planning Steps

 Every aspect of your booth plan matters — including the team you assemble to welcome visitors.
 Choose people who embody your brand and represent key functions (depending on your goals) such as sales, customer service, and marketing.

 Next, check off the nuts and bolts.
-By determining the exhibit property (custom or rental), floor plan, graphics, and specific in-booth accessories, you’ll be primed to exceed audience expectations and call each show a win.
+By determining the exhibit property (custom or rental), floor plan, graphics, and specific in-booth enhancements such as furniture, flooring, demo stations, etc., you’ll be primed to exceed audience expectations and call each show a win.

 • Choose rental or custom exhibit elements.